ross-sum/blissymbolics/README.md

 A UI file for LyX is partially written.
 It is currently installed in /usr/local/share/lyx/ui/, but it cannot be used from there.
-If you wish to try it out, then copy all the files in that directory to ~/.lyx/ui/ and then select it as the User interface file, which is located in the User Interface subsection of Look & Feel in Tools|Preferences.
+If you wish to try it out, then copy or make symolic links all the files in that directory to ~/.lyx/ui/ and then select it as the User interface file, which is located in the User Interface subsection of Look & Feel in Tools|Preferences.
+Alternatively, you can select Blissymbolics from the Tools|Preferences|Language Settings.
 However, LyX does not have a mechanism built in to change its own menu font.
 LyX documentation says to run qtconfig, but there is no such thing anymore.
 Apparently qt5ct replaces it.
 It needs to be run by each of the computer's users that plans to use LyX with Blissymbolics.
 After the system/install_bliss package installs it, you will need to run it (go to a terminal emulator, type `qt5ct`, then select the Blissymbolics-Courier font.
 Once done and saved, log out and log in again for the font to take effect.